-Our bespoke caravan shop tours the country visiting markets, festivals and schools fully stocked with a fantastical range of adventures ready to inspire young minds.
-We have space for browsing, reading and even a spot of colouring in.
+Starting life as a mobile shop in 2015 at Just So Festival we have since toured the country visiting markets, festivals and schools fully stocked with a fantastical range of adventures ready to inspire young minds.
+Opening as a permant shop in Kings Heath in 2022 we now have plenty of space for browsing, reading and even a spot of colouring in.

-If you can’t wait to see us at a market near you then you can shop online, each book has a full description and selection of photos so you can see what’s inside the cover.
+If you can’t join us in Kings Heath then you can shop online, each book has a full description and selection of photos so you can see what’s inside the cover.
 Look out for our monthly recommendations via Instagram and twitter plus if you join our mailing list we’ll keep you posted with information about new titles and where we’ll be next.

 booking the wren